One of the in-house innovations that large companies have invested in is the social media command center.

 7) IBM’s Cognitive Social Media Command Center

 The organizations that we have highlighted have all embraced the power of real-time engagement.
-These have also proved that social media community management is, in fact, vital for organizations and not just a nice to have.
+These have also proved that social media community management is, in fact, vital for organizations and not just nice to have.

-See some of the top social media management and monitoring tools that can get you started.
+Check some of the top social media management and monitoring tools that can get you started.

 Do you have any platform suggestions for our readers?
 Feel free to leave it below!